AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 needed in the first place?
 In Ada, pointers (or access types) should only be used with complex structures that cannot be allocated at run-time |mdash| think of a linked list or a graph for example.
-There are many other situations that would need a pointer in C but doesn't in Ada, in particular:
+There are many other situations that would need a pointer in C, but do not in Ada, in particular:

 - Arrays, even when dynamically allocated